Accessibility Overview

 Record synchronous meetings and allow students to access them later.
 Build in ways of ensuring students have equivalent learning experiences.

 Use Panopto to insert a quiz question into the video recording of the synchronous meeting.
-Or, if you use breakout rooms, tell students watching the recording to pause the video and participate in a discussion you have built into D2L.
+Or, if you use breakout rooms, tell students watching the recording to pause the video and participate in a discussion you have built into Brightspace.

 Note